oVirt/ovirt-site/source/feature/ui.html.md

 3. Log into web-admin
 4.  **Expected Results 1**: The "Configure" dialog should be automatically displayed with information about the missing backups.
 5. Click on the link for the extra information on backup options.
-6.  **Expected Results 2**: The extra-information page is opened in a new browser tab/window.
+6.  **Expected Results 2**: The detailed backup options page is opened in a new browser tab/window.
 7. Close web-admin
 8. Change `BackupCheckPeriodInHours` to "-1", restart engine / reload configuration (if this configuration value is re-loadable - see [Features/ReloadableConfiguration](Features/ReloadableConfiguration))
 9. Log into web-admin